Vilijan/ASABidding/README.md

                                                           app_args=None)
 ```

 In this method call we compile the teal code created using the PyTeal sdk and submit an application transaction with the appropriate parameters.
-If this transaction succeed we have deployed our bidding application on the Algorand TestNet network.
+If this transaction succeeds, we have deployed our bidding application on the Algorand TestNet network.

 #### ASA Creation

 In this method we create the Algorand Standard Asset for which the users will bid through the application.
-We should note here that the we set the ASA to be frozen because we want the transferring of the ASA to be only through the *ASA Delegate Authority* address
+We should note here that we set the ASA to be frozen because we want the transferring of the ASA to only happen through the *ASA Delegate Authority* address.

 ```python
     def create_asa(self):